nunit/nunit/docs/articles/nunit/writing-tests/setup-teardown/SetUp-and-TearDown-Changes.md

 **TestFixtureSetUpAttribute** and **TestFixtureTearDownAttribute** continue to be supported as synonyms for **OneTimeSetUpAttribute** and **OneTimeTearDownAttribute** in test fixtures, but are deprecated.

 Since **SetUpAttribute** and **TearDownAttribute** are used in two different ways, it's not possible to simply deprecate their usage in SetUpFixture.
-They have been disallowed in that context, which is a [[breaking change|breaking-changes]].
+They have been disallowed in that context, which is a [breaking change](xref:BreakingChanges).

 #### How Setup and TearDown Methods Are Called